TerrapinATL/linux.audio.sha512-checksums/README.md

 Before promotion, files should be cleaned, verified with flac -t, and protected with two layers of SHA-512 checksums.

+NOTE: Step 5 – Verify Artist Folders contains the required verification logic for ARTIST.sha512sums.txt.
+ARTIST.sha512sums.txt stores hashes of album contents, not individual files.
+It must be verified using the Artist verification routine, which recreates each album hash and compares it.
+Do not use sha512sum -c on Artist manifests.
+Replacing this logic with standard checksum verification will cause Artist-level verification to fail because ARTIST.sha512sums.txt is designed as the upper tier of the two-tier verification system.

 The purpose is to ensure you have a verifiable library that can be copied, backed up, and restored repeatedly while still matching the validated cleaned copy.